Frequently Asked Questions

 about the FRONTIERS Program

-Who can apply to a FRONTIERS residence?
+Who can apply to a FRONTIERS residency?

 When calls for applications are open, Science Journalists who have identified a host institution may apply using the available application form.